UNIDROIT Convention on Stolen or Illegally Exported Cultural Objects: Due diligence and Burden of Proof

 To assess the legitimacy of the object's origin, art market players can use international and national databases dedicated to cultural property protection, for instance, the INTERPOL Stolen Works of Art Database collects information about stolen cultural property and issues identification numbers to cultural objects.

 Whereas Chapter II of the Convention deals with stolen cultural objects, Chapter III contemplates the export of cultural property in violation of national export restrictions.
 A State Party can request the competent Court of another Contracting State to order the return of a cultural object illegally exported from its territory if the removal of the object caused detriment in one of the ways listed under Article 5.3.
 Again, the burden of proof is on the possessor to demonstrate that he/she "neither knew nor ought reasonably to have known at the time of acquisition that the object had been illegally exported" (Art.
 6.1).

 These rules apply equally to cultural objects inherited or received as gifts.
 Either an heir or a beneficiary has the same responsibility as a buyer.
 Therefore, museums and other public institutions must carry out checks over the origin of donated objects.

 The 1970 UNESCO Convention and the 1995 UNIDROIT Convention

 The UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property (1970 UNESCO Convention) and the UNIDROIT Convention are compatible and complementary.

 As distinct from the UNESCO Convention, the UNIDROIT Convention focuses on the recovery of cultural property.
 The UNIDROIT Convention establishes conditions for claims of restitution/return of stolen or illegally exported cultural objects respectively.

-Although the UNIDROIT Convention follows key terminology of 1970 UNESCO Convention, cultural goods do not need to be defined as such by the State.
+Although the UNIDROIT Convention follows key terminology of the 1970 UNESCO Convention, cultural goods do not need to be defined as such by the State.